manicogaming/CSGOBetterBots/README.md

+**CS2 version of these plugins is currently on hold waiting to see if Source2Mod releases**

 # Edited Plugins

 In here there are some plugins that I personally edited to add the features of those plugins to the BOTs.
 I'm using these edited plugins on a Local Server because on a public server I'll get a Token ban.